brianalynette/university/README.md

 # school-work
-any assignments/projects worked on at UVic
+Here you will find any assignments/projects worked on at UVic

-Here you will find my work from second year learning to code in C, and extending my Python knowledge.
+This includes my work from second year learning to code in C, and extending my Python knowledge.
 I have also included some work from my third year where we created out own process managers, implemented our own process schedulers, and outputs for FAT12 file systems.

 Clarification on code I wrote vs what was provided for me:
 - In all seng265 folders I wrote the code for the `icsout_._` files, however all other code was written by my professor (the tester files and .ics files).